 The Road Commission worked with the Grand Traverse Band of Ottawa and Chippewa Indians and Bureau of Indian Affairs funding which paved the shoulders on North Lautner and North Bates Roads., as well as Holiday road in Acme and East Bay Township.
-The Road Commission completed the repaying of River Road in 2007 which includes six miles of paved shoulders and worked on Karlin Road between M-37 and Nesson City Road.
+The Road Commission completed the repaying of River Road ber 8, 2014 Vision 2035 TCTALUS October 2014 in 2007 which includes six miles of paved shoulders and worked on Karlin Road between M-37 and Nesson City Road.